 Maryland requires drivers to have auto insurance, and your policy should include information about personal injury protection (PIP) coverage.
 Maryland law states that everyone has to have PIP coverage included in their policy unless a PIP waiver form is signed.
 Often the insurance company will try to get people to sign these waivers.
 If you’ve been paying for PIP coverage, now’s the time to use it.

-	PIP usually covers at least some of the costs of a car accident.
+PIP usually covers at least some of the car accident medical bills.
 It typically is worth $2,500 and can be up to $10,000and may take care of your medical bills or even reimburse you for lost income up to a certain threshold.
 That’s a huge relief if you’ve been unable to work.

 Another form of medical coverage that can help take care of bills is knowns as Medical Payments, which is otherwise knowns as MedPay.
 Most car insurance policies in Maryland do not include MedPay.
 If you have elected for MedPay coverage usually it could be as little as $1,000 and up to $100,000.
 The difference between MedPay and PIP is that PIP can help pay for some lost wages and MedPay can only pay for medical bills.

 There are obviously different kinds of coverages that can help you pay your car accident medical bills as you wait for your case to be over.
 Some lawyers will try to charge their clients in helping to get these services provided.
 At Zirkin and Schmerling Law there is never any charge or fee to get your PIP and/or MedPay to pay out.
 Zirkin and Schmerling see this as a responsibility they have to all of their clients.